SEAP Southeast Asia Pilot-1

 12 miles from Yacht haven

-Anchor in 5-10 metres south of Laem Hia off the small sandy beach which is close to the entrance to the river meandering deep into the north of Koh Yao Yai.
+Anchor at Ped Num Bay in 5-10 metres.
+Position yourself south of Laem Hia off the small sandy beach close to the river entrance.
+This river meanders deep into the north of Koh Yao Yai.

 Click to view Thailand photo gallery.